The 6 Best Books to Learn Chinese All on Your Own

 Online learning is all the rage at the moment, and for good reason.

-Despite this, there are still some significant advantages for using books, making them an indispensable part of your Chinese learning journey.
+Despite this, there are still some significant advantages to using books, making them an indispensable part of your Chinese learning journey, which we get into below.

 Books are much more comprehensive and specialized than most websites